x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/change-the-location-of-the-queue-database-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you successfully moved the existing queue database and transaction logs to the new location, do the following:
+To verify that you successfully moved the existing queue database and transaction logs to the new location, take the following steps:

 1. Verify the queue database files Mail.que and Trn.chk exist at the new location.